Elevation: 6,161 ft

-Scott Butte is an attractive, flat-topped geologic feature located at the base of the Beaverhead Mountain Range.
-The peak is situated close to Highway 28 at the southern end of the Birch Creek Valley.
-Scott Butte is most easily climbed from its north, south, and east sides.
-However, if you stay off rock outcrops, your route should be a short Class 2 from any direction.
+Scott Butte is an attractive, flat-topped geologic feature located at the base of the Beaverhead Mountains.
+The peak is situated close to ID-28 at the South End of the Birch Creek Valley.
+Scott Butte is most easily climbed from its North, South, and East Sides.
+However, if you stay off rock outcrops, your route should be a short Class 2 scramble from any direction.
 USGS Scott Butte

 Access by Livingston Douglas

 Peterson Canyon Road leads to Scott Butte from ID-28 in the Birch Creek Valley.
 Contrary to the USGS topo map, there is no “Scott Butte Road,” so don’t look for it.
 It’s labeled “Peterson Canyon Road.”
 Peterson Canyon Road is signed and is located near the Mile Marker 36 on ID-28.
 It is exactly 5.4 miles N of the junction of ID-28/ID-22.
 It is exactly 7.9 miles S of the N entrance to Birch Creek Campground.
 Peterson Canyon Road is on the E side of ID-28.

 Peterson Canyon Road approaches Scott Butte from its S side and bends L/N to get close to Scott Butte on its E side.
 Drive 2.2 miles on Peterson Canyon Road (a wide, good gravel/dirt road) to reach a bare rock area to park.
 Unfortunately, there are no parking pullouts on the E side of Scott Butte.
 Park here on the L/W side of Peterson Canyon Road (5,840 feet).

 East Face, Class 2 by Livingston Douglas